Customatics/VSTS-TFS-Integration/README.md

 6. Click Confirm button
 7. Now you are ready to get started!

-# Update 3.1.3
+# Update 4.0.0
-- For LEAPWORK version 2018.2.262
+- For LEAPWORK version 2019.2.635
-- Fixed bug when JUnit parser failed to parse test results with error "Timespan overflowed because the duration is too long"
-- Updated extension title and description
-- Uses new Leapwork v3 API, API v2 is not supported
+- Now works using Powershell 3.
+No more warning about deprecated task execution handler
+- More detailed error logging
+- If you already has installed previous version plugin, just update extension, and do not forget to select version "4.*" in step configuration, if such functionality exists.

 # Let’s get you started!
 1. TFS: Add build step "Leapwork Integration" to your build definition.
 Azure DevOps: Add an agent phase and then add task "Leapwork Integration" to this agent phase.
 2. Enter Leapwork controller hostname or IP-address.
 3. Enter your LEAPWORK controller API port, by default it is 9001.
+4. Enter your API access key.
+You can find it in Leapwork controller Settings section.
-4. Enter time delay (in seconds, by default 5 seconds).
+5. Enter time delay (in seconds, by default 5 seconds).
 While schedule is running extension will check schedule state with a specified delay before the schedule is finished.
-5. Select how the extension should process "Done" status: “Success” or “Failed”.
+6. Select how the extension should process "Done" status: “Success” or “Failed”.
-6. Enter JUnit report file name.
+7. Enter JUnit report file name.
 The default name is "report.xml".
-7. Enter schedule titles you want to run, each one must be entered from a new line.
+8. Enter schedule titles you want to run, each one must be entered from a new line.
-8. Enter schedule ids, each one must be entered from a new line.
+9. Enter schedule ids, each one must be entered from a new line.
 Using id is preferable, because schedule title can be changed.
-9. TFS: Add Test build step "Publish Test Results" to your build definition.
+10. TFS: Add Test build step "Publish Test Results" to your build definition.
 Azure DevOps: Add a task " Publish Test Results " to the previously added agent phase.
-10. Choose JUnit report format.
+11. Choose JUnit report format.
 Enter JUnit report file name.
 It MUST be the same you've entered in point 5.
-11. Run your schedule and get results.
+12. Run your schedule and get results.
 Enjoy!
-12. Check build results in a detailed report, which can be found in Build summary
+13. Check build results in a detailed report, which can be found in Build summary
-13. Download logs if needed.
+14. Download logs if needed.

 # Troubleshooting
 - If you catch an error "No such run [runId]!" after schedule starting, increase time delay parameter.